 - 2. Enter the group's name in the text box, using the entire Distinguished Name format. - 3.
 Click OK to add the group name to the domain's section of the tree.

-NOTE: See Add or maintain the entity's profile under Create and Maintain LDAP Profiles for information on defining the filtering profile for the group.
+NOTE: See Add or maintain the entity's profile under Create and Maintain Filtering Profiles in Chapter 5 for information on defining the filtering profile for the group.

 Upload a file of filtering profiles to the tree